equigley2/data_exploration_case_study/README.rst

 that there are missing data that might affect your findings, so create a plan of how you will handle those nulls.

-Before you dive in, generate some hypotheses or questions you'd like to answer.
+Before you dive in, generate some hypotheses you can test or questions you'd like to answer.
 Here are some starter questions, although you should generate some of your own.

     1. Who are the highest-scoring (`Points`) players in each season.